 “Employees’ Entrance” is a classic!
 Not because of any artistic merit which there is little of but like most pre-code films for what is shown, said or at least insinuated.
 Themes that one year later after this film was released would be banned from the screen.
 With the enforcement of the production code, by Will Hays and company, the movie screen would be cleansed of nudity, loose women, drugs, cursing, homosexuals, sympathy for the poor and other so called vices and undesirable characters.
 American movies would be scrubbed clean of this kind of “filth” and homogenized into a world of celluloid unreality.
 And if and when they did appear, whores, murderers and their ilk would now be punished for their sins before the closing credits appeared on the screen.
 Even so called decent people, say for example married couples, could no longer sleep in the same bed.
 The baring of a female shoulder or a bit of leg was about as much nudity as you were going to get.

-This late entry in the pre-code movie book, it opened in New York City on May 30th 1934 at the Rivoli Theater, stars the gorgeous Loretta Young as Letty Strong, a prostitute and con artist, and by the clothes she wears a successful one.
+This late entry in the pre-code movie book, it opened in New York City on May 30th 1934 at the Rivoli Theater, stars the gorgeous Loretta Young as Letty Strong.
+Letty is a prostitute and con artist, and by the clothes she wears a successful one in both trades.
 She became pregnant at the age of 15, was helped by no one except for a kind old man who owns a local store where he let her live in the back.
-Since then she has taught her son Mickey (Jackie Kelk), now school age, about seven or eight, how to con everyone; cheat, lie and steal is her motto.
+Since then, Letty has taught her son Mickey (Jackie Kelk), now a school age seven or eight years old, how to con everyone; cheat, lie and steal is her motto.
 Letty is hard as nails having built years of resentment into her short life.

 You know you are really having a bad day when your invalid husband announces to you he just mailed a letter to the D.A. implicating you and his best friend in a plot to kill him.
 In “Cause for Alarm,” a 1951 low budget suburban noir, George Jones (Barry Sullivan) is confined to his bed and his mind is deteriorating as well.
 A weak heart and paranoia make for a lethal combination as George convinces himself that his loving wife Ellen (Loretta Young), who has been taking care of him and his best friend, and physician, are out to kill him by slowly poisoning him.